 The author’s name of all the cited sources should be included in the citation entry.
 The author’s name should be the first element except the source does not list an author; then the name of the editor, compiler, or translator should be used in place of the author’s name.

 In the event where there are no names listed, then the title should be the first element in the citation entry.
 The author’s name should be inverted; that is, the last name should come first, followed by the first name.
-The last name should be separated from the first name with a comma.
+The last name should be separated from the first name with a comma (Where to use commas).

 The title of the source should come after the author’s name separated by a period.
 The title of articles, chapters, poems, etc. should be placed in quotation marks.